bwesterb/pol/doc/FORMAT.md

   4. `envelope`.
 Used to seal messages with public/private key cryptography.
 The default is based on Elliptic Curve IES on secp160r1.

-The format of the safe itself, responsible for the deniable encrpytion, is also configurable.
+The format of the safe itself, responsible for the deniable encryption, is also configurable.
 By default it is based on El-Gamal rerandomization.

 First we will give an overview of the format.
 Then we will go into the